SQL Injection Example | What Is SQL Injection

 SQL is the query language that was designed to manage the data stored in the relational databases.
 You can use it to create, read, modify, and delete data.

 Many websites and web apps store all the data in SQL databases.
 In some cases, you can also use the SQL commands to run the operating system commands.
-Therefore, the successful SQL Injection attack can have the severe consequences.
+Therefore, the successful SQL Injection attack can have severe consequences.

-- Attackers can use the SQL Injections to find the credentials of other users in the database.
+- Attackers can use the SQL Injection to find the credentials of other users in the database.
 They can then impersonate these users.
 The impersonated user may be the database administrator with all the database privileges.

 - SQL lets you select and output the data from a database.
-The SQL Injection vulnerability could allow the attacker to gain the complete access to all data in the database server.
+The SQL Injection vulnerability could allow the attacker to gain complete access to all data in the database server.

 - SQL also lets you alter data in the database and add new data.
 For example, in the financial application, the attacker could use the SQL Injection to change balances, void the transactions, or transfer the money to their account.

-- You can use an SQL to delete the records from the database, even drop tables.
-Even if the administrator makes the database backups, deletion of the data could affect the application availability until that database is restored.
+- You can use SQL to delete the records from the database, even drop tables.
+Even if the administrator makes the database backups, the deletion of the data could affect the application availability until that database is restored.
 Also, backups may not recover the most recent data.